berrak/101/docs/debanize_101.md

 /opt/ZUL/bin/101
 101 olleH
 ```
-In another chapter in the ZUL enterprise above files will be explained.
+In another chapter in the ZUL enterprise golang journey, above files will be explained.
-The short git aliases used here is in ~.gitconfig:
+The short git aliases used here is in user ~.gitconfig:
 ```bash
 [aliases]
 com = commit